Evangelicalism and Inconvenient Christian History

 • “That’s not in the Bible!” – Yep.
 The Bible is neither systematic Theology nor a liturgical handbook.
 The way Evangelicals do church services, for example, isn’t in the Bible.
 That doesn’t stop them, however.
 The Bible is full of references to liturgical worship (see Jewish temple, Book of Revelations) and the Eucharist.
 “Revivals”, electric guitars, and unfermented grape juice are, on the other hand, conspicuously absent.

 So much of the Christian Faith was defended and explained during historical periods that Evangelicalism consciously avoids dealing with.
-This leaves Evangelicalism with no real understanding of even basic Christians beliefs.
+This leaves Evangelicalism with no real understanding of even basic Christian beliefs.
 Which is a strange predicament for a group claiming to adhere to Christian “fundamentals.”
 Nor does Evangelicalism have even a tenuous historical connection to Christ and His Church.
 At this point, for me, it is an open question if Evangelicalism is a heretical “Christian” movement, or is it a totally separate religion?

 Evangelicalism is much more well-known in America than Orthodoxy.
 Which creates serious problems, as many of the common misconceptions of God and the Christian Faith are caused by Evangelicalism.
 TV preachers and evangelists have wreaked havoc among non-believers by exposing them to a counterfeit god and a counterfeit faith.
 When we encounter those who reject God, we must be patient.
 They frequently aren’t rejecting the real God, about Whom they know nothing.
 Rather, they are rejecting the version of God learned from ignorant men in designer suits.
 To teach them about God, we must also teach them to “unlearn” what they think they already know.